 ISO 19107 defines a number of geometric objects (subtypes of the UML class GM_Object) to be used for the description of features.
 Some of these geometric objects can be used to define spatiotemporal domains for coverages.
 ISO 19123 defines additional subtypes of GM_Object that are specialised for the description of spatiotemporal domains.
 In addition, ISO 19108 defines TM_GeometricPrimitives that may also be used to define spatiotemporal domains of coverages.

 The range of a coverage is a set of feature attribute values.
 The value set is represented as a collection of records with a common Schema.
 For example, a value set might consist of temperature and depth measured at a given time over a bounded area of ocean.
 A coverage function may be used to evaluate a depth and temperature anywhere within the bounded area.

+The concept of coverages is described in this document to relate coverage functions to the set of geometric objects and the direct positions that drive the coverage functions.
+It is through the concept of coverages that one may relate the concept of features to a grid, a set of TIN triangles or a point set.
+This description has been adapted from ISO 19123.
+S-100 only addresses grids, TINs and point sets.

+Discrete coverages

 A discrete coverage has a spatiotemporal domain that consists of a finite collection of geometric objects and the direct positions contained in those geometric objects.
 A discrete coverage maps each geometric object to a single record of feature attribute values.
 A discrete coverage is thus a discrete or step function as opposed to a continuous coverage.
-For example assigning a feature code to each cell in a grid cell tesselation is a discrete coverage.
+For example assigning a feature code to each cell in a grid cell tessellation is a discrete coverage.
 Each grid cell is either associated or not associated with a particular feature.
+Point set coverages in hydrodynamic data, such as observations from distributed sensors, are also frequently discrete coverages in that the data values at any single point in the point set apply only in the vicinity of the point.

+Continuous coverages

 A continuous coverage has a spatiotemporal domain that consists of a set of direct positions in a coordinate space.
 A continuous coverage maps direct positions to value records.
 In principle, a continuous coverage could consist of no more than a spatially bounded, but transfinite set of direct positions, and a mathematical function that relates direct position to feature attribute value.

-The concept of coverages is described in this document to relate coverage functions to the set of geometric objects and the direct positions that drive the coverage functions.
-It is through the concept of coverages that one may relate the concept of features to a grid, a set of TIN triangles or a point set.
-This description has been adapted from ISO 19123.
-S-100 only addresses grids, TINs and point sets.
-To address other types of coverages see ISO 19123.

 Point Sets, Grids and TINs

+S-100 addresses only imagery and gridded data associated with grids, TINs and point sets.
+These constructs establish the basic geometry elements used in this component of S-100.

 Point Sets

-S-100 addresses only imagery and gridded data associated with grids and point sets.
-These two constructs establish the basic geometry elements used in this component of S-100.

 A point set is a set of GM_Point objects in a bounded area.
 These point objects might each be associated with one or more features.
-They may also form a coverage and serve to drive a coverage function.
+They may also be used to form a coverage and serve to drive a coverage function.
 Hydrographic soundings may be considered as a point set.
 For each point set value it is necessary to know the position of the point as well as any associated attribute value and associated feature reference.
 Attributes may be assigned to an entire point set as an aggregate as well as to individual points.
-This is common practise for hydrographic soundings where metadata may be associated with a sounding object that consists of a point set of individual soundings.
+This is common practice for hydrographic soundings where metadata may be associated with a sounding object that consists of a point set of individual soundings.
 Several point sets may be aggregated into one coverage.
 A simple point set with associated metadata is illustrated in Figure 8-5.

 Figure 8-5 – Point Set with Associated Metadata